MESD/SettingsBundle/Resources/doc/index.md

 > system to prompt you for every change, you can use the --forceInsert, --forceUpdate,
 > --forceDelete, or --forceAll command line options.

+Validate the settings with the symfony console command:

 ``` bash
 $ app/console mesd:setting:setting:validate
 ```